TileDB-Inc/TileDB-Cloud-Py/README.md

   - These tests run on TileDB Cloud using your current environment variable `TILEDB_REST_TOKEN` -- you will need a valid API token for the tests to pass
   - For continuous integration, the token is configured for the `unittest` user and all tests should pass
   - For interactive use, if your `TILEDB_REST_TOKEN` points to your own account, most tests will run, except for those that explicitly check against contents of the `unittest` account which are skipped

+### Releasing

+Releasing is entirely automated.
+Releases made on GitHub using tags that start with "v", like "v0.12.28", trigger sdist and wheel builds and upload of those distributions to the Python Package Index.